 Depicted on stone carvings, it was presented as a burial gift to deceased pharaohs.

-Historically it has been used as a topical ointment to heal wounds and various skin conditions, plus osteoarthritis, skin burns, abrasions, eczema and psoriasis.
+Historically it has been used as a topical ointment to heal wounds and various skin conditions, skin burns, abrasions, eczema, psoriasis and even osteoarthritis.

 Aloe Vera is brim-full of antioxidants called polyphenols, which are strongly antibacterial to fight off any harmful bacteria as well as any damaging free radicals.

-Fabulous for your immune system, plus a soothing quality for skin healing.
-It provides added protection from UV and Gamma radiation and has an anti-inflammatory effect will assist in slowing any inflammatory reactions in your body, which of course lead to many diseases including acne and eczema.
+Research indicates great support for your immune system, plus a soothing quality for skin healing.
+It provides added protection from UV and Gamma radiation and has an anti-inflammatory effect to assist in slowing any inflammatory reactions in your body, which of course lead to many diseases including acne and eczema.

-Aloe vera is also rich in vitamin B, C, and E, all of which keep your immune system vibrant.
+Aloe vera is also rich in antioxidants vitamin A, B, C, and E, all of which keep your immune system vibrant.
 It also contains all important minerals including:

-Aloe Vera hydrates, moisturises and rejuvenates the skin, increasing skin elasticity and making it more flexible through collagen and elastin repair.
+Essentially, Aloe Vera hydrates, moisturises and rejuvenates the skin, making it more flexible through collagen and elastin repair.